percona/percona-server-mongodb-operator/source/storage.rst

         path: /data
         type: Directory

-Please note, that hostPath directory is not created automatically!
-Is should be created manually and should have following correct
+Please note, you must created the hostPath manually and should have following
+attributes:

-attributives: 1. access permissions 2. ownership 3.
-SELinux security
+    * access permissions
+    * ownership
-context
+    * SELinux security context

-``hostPath`` is useful when you are able to perform manual actions during the first run and have strong need in improved disk performance.
+The ``hostPath`` volume is useful when you perform manual actions during the first run and require improved disk performance.
-Also, please consider using tolerations to avoid cluster migration to different hardware in case of a reboot or a hardware failure.
+Consider using the tolerations settings to avoid a cluster migration to different hardware in case of a reboot or a hardware failure.

 More details can be found in the `official hostPath Kubernetes